WSU-kduncan/ceg3120-cicd-dcronauer/README-CI.md

 - CMD ["ng", "serve", "--host", "0.0.0.0", "--port", "4200"]: Start the Angular development server, listening on all interfaces (0.0.0.0) so that it can be accessed from outside the container.

-3. Build image - from directory of docker file on local machine
+### Build image - from directory of docker file on local machine
 ```
 docker build -t angular-app .
 ```

-4. Run image - used run from above just change port to 4200 since Dockerfile exposes 4200 - also change name
+### Run image - used run from above just change port to 4200 since Dockerfile exposes 4200 - also change name
 ```
 docker run -p 4200:4200 angular-app
 ```

-5. Verified Dockerfile working browser and terminal
+### Verified Dockerfile working browser and terminal
 ![Eagle Image Docker](images/dockerfileEagle.png)<br>
 ![Terminal Image Docker](images/dockerfileTerminal.png)

 ### References
 Since I spent all that time testing and setting up a nice manual process...
 I decided to have CHATGPT take that documentation and build a Dockerfile with it
 1. Chatgpt "can you take the following documentation and make dockerfile to automate the setup for this app (pasted entire manual section of markdown above steps 1 to 8 but no images)"

+## Working with your DockerHub Repository

+### Create Public Repo in DockerHub

+### Create PAT for authentication

+### Authenticate with DockerHub via CLI

+### Push container image to DockerHub

+### Link to DockerHub repo for this project